salzhu/model-tracing/README.md

 ### `launch.py`

 This script launches multiple experiments in parallel using slurm.
 It reads model IDs from a YAML file and runs `main.py` for each pair of base and fine-tuned models.
-Use the flag --flat all (defaulted) to run on all pairs of models from a YAML; or, --flat base_ft to run on all pairs of a 'base' model with a 'finetuned' model, or --flat specified to run on a specified list of pairs of models.
+Use the flag --flat all (defaulted) to run on all pairs of models from a YAML (see config/llama7b.yaml); or, --flat split to run on all pairs of a 'base' model with a 'finetuned' model (see config/llama7b_split.yaml); or --flat specified to run on a specified list of pairs of models.

 ## Configuration